Last Updated On:

 The most important of which is guest posting.
 Guest posting is easily one of the most effective means to establish your industry thought leadership and promote your brand.
 It’s the most important part of your B2B content marketing strategy.

-This could vary from posting your original content on reputable sites like Entrepreneur or Business.
+It could mean posting your original content on reputable sites like Entrepreneur.com or Business.com.
 It could also take the form of influencers creating content around your business on your own website or their websites.

 This form of cross-pollination is important to get your content in front of more people and to establish your industry authority.
 It will also help you develop your online presence.